CabinJS/cabinjs.com/posts/index.md

 ### Theme file locations

-Your theme must conform to the following folder structure in order to work with the Gruntfile that Cabin generates.
+Your theme must conform to the following folder structure in order to work with the Gruntfile that Cabin generates:
 ```
 ├── cabin.json
+├── package.json
 ├── dist
 │   └── Generated site files
 ├── posts